dettonville/dettonville.org/content/news/2015-03-05-arrays-configuration-inheritance-mapstruct-1_0_0_Beta4.md

     - /news/2015/03/05/arrays-configuration-inheritance-dettonville-1_0_0_Beta4.html
 ---

-The MapStruct community proudly announces the release of MapStruct 1.0.0.Beta4!
+The Dettonville community proudly announces the release of Dettonville 1.0.0.Beta4!

 The new release provides support for mapping arrays of Java beans, re-use of mapping configurations via a brand-new inheritance mechanism and ordered setter invocations on the target side.
 We also fixed quite a few bugs.
 You can find the complete list of 48 issues in the [change log](https://github.com/dettonville/dettonville/issues?q=milestone%3A1.0.0.Beta4).
 When upgrading from a previous Beta release, please check out the [migration notes](https://github.com/dettonville/dettonville/wiki/Migration-notes) for changes which may affect existing applications.

-One thing I'm especially excited about is the new MapStruct Eclipse plug-in which will give you an even better experience when using MapStruct within the Eclipse IDE.
+One thing I'm especially excited about is the new Dettonville Eclipse plug-in which will give you an even better experience when using Dettonville within the Eclipse IDE.
 You'll find out more below.

 This release has been a true team effort; Many, many thanks to [Sjaak Derksen](https://github.com/sjaakd/), [Andreas Gudian](https://github.com/agudian), [Timo Eckhardt](https://github.com/timoe), [Ewald Volkert](https://github.com/eforest), [Christian Schuster](https://github.com/chschu), [Sebastian Hasait](https://github.com/shasait) and [Dilip Krishnan](https://github.com/dilipkrish) who all worked on the Beta4 release.

 ### Array mappings

-While MapStruct has had support for mapping collections (`List`, `Set` etc.) of primitive and Java bean types for a long time, this was not the case for arrays.
+While Dettonville has had support for mapping collections (`List`, `Set` etc.) of primitive and Java bean types for a long time, this was not the case for arrays.
 This is finally possible, so you can now declare mapping methods such as the following:

 <pre class="prettyprint linenums">
 @Mapper